Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Discussion

 \section{Discussion}

-\PP{Vulnerability Examples} We provided \sys with a small set of vulnerability examples to help it generate patterns for general vulnerability types.
-These examples serve as seed inputs from which \sys induces generalized patterns applicable to a broader class of similar vulnerabilities.
-They can be sourced from real-world data, such as CVE entries, security patches, or well-established vulnerability benchmarks.
-Importantly, the number of examples required is significantly smaller than those typically needed by deep learning-based techniques.
-Moreover, thanks to the code generation capabilities of modern LLMs, it is also feasible to generate high-quality synthetic vulnerability examples.
+\PP{Extensibility} While we evaluated four languages (C/C++, Java, PHP, JavaScript), our implementation supports 12 languages through Joern and CodeQL, including Python, C\#, Ruby, and Go.
+We selected the four languages based on their prevalence in security-critical applications and the availability of diverse vulnerability benchmarks.
+We expect \sys to generalize to the remaining languages given their shared DSL infrastructure and query generation pipeline, though language-specific features (\eg{}, Python's dynamic typing, C\#'s reflection) may require future validation.
+Similarly, while we evaluated 12 vulnerability types, \sys can generate patterns for new types given only a small number of examples, without requiring design changes.

-\PP{Extensibility} By design, \sys is language-agnostic and applicable to a wide range of languages and vulnerability types beyond those evaluated.
-It requires only a small number of vulnerability examples without requiring any changes to its design.
-Beyond Joern~\cite{joern, phpjoern} and CodeQL~\cite{codeql}, \sys can be directly extended to frameworks such as Amazon CodeGuru~\cite{codeguru} and Datalog-based systems~\cite{scholz2016fast}.
-For other non-query-based static approaches, it may require specifying how the patterns are expressed and represented in these methods.
+Beyond Joern~\cite{joern, phpjoern} and CodeQL~\cite{codeql}, \sys's core workflow of DSL extraction, iterative refinement, and symbolic validation can extend to other query-based frameworks such as Amazon CodeGuru~\cite{codeguru} and Datalog-based systems~\cite{scholz2016fast}.
+For non-query-based approaches using different pattern representations (\eg{}, abstract interpretation rules), adapting \sys would require specifying how patterns are expressed and validated in those frameworks.

-\PP{Other Use Scenarios} As a generic framework, \sys supports multiple practical use cases.
-For instance, it can enhance expert-developed queries by automatically extending them with additional detection logic, as demonstrated for JavaScript prototype pollution. \sys can also serve as a foundation for building a digital twin of closed-source static analyzers.
-In this setting, feedback such as true and false positives or partial matches can guide \sys to approximate the tool's behavior.
-This is especially valuable in industrial contexts, where high-performing tools often lack transparency or extensibility.
-By mimicking such tools, \sys enables flexible, explainable analysis suitable for modern development workflows.

-\PP{Ethical Considerations} We adhere to the best research ethics practices.
-We used LLMs in a local environment to generate vulnerability detection patterns.
-All newly discovered vulnerabilities and patterns were responsibly disclosed to the respective developers.

-\PP{Threat to Validity} Our evaluation faces several threats to validity.
-First, our dataset is limited to 12 vulnerability types across four programming languages, and we did not experiment with others, though theoretically \sys is language-agnostic.
-Second, our comparison to expert-developed queries uses commit history as a proxy for development effort, which may not reflect actual time investment.
-Third, the manual collection of ground truth vulnerabilities may be incomplete, potentially affecting precision calculations.